 We are currently changing our knowledge test arrangements, and the test you will be required to take will depend on when you first applied to us.
 Please click on the relevant link below to go to the details for the appropriate test:

 Candidates will be required to take a paper test, which covers locations, routes and licence conditions/byelaws.
-Tests will be held every month, but all attempts at this style of test must be completed by September 2014.
+Tests will be held every month, subject to demand.
 A non-refundable fee of £40 will be payable for each test taken.

 The test consists of three different sections, and the questions in each paper are selected randomly from our database, so every test taken will be different from the last.
 Applicants have up to two and a half hours to complete the entire paper.
 Once the test has started, no breaks are permitted.
 All three sections of the test must be passed, but section passes from a previous attempt will be carried forward and will not have to be taken again on subsequent attempts.